wireapp/mls-client/README.md

     > export()                          > export()

-Create a group and add a user (user's key will be read from the current directory):
+Create a group and add a user (user's key will be read from the current directory, and the invitation will also be written into the current directory):

     > create("travel")